devfans/devfans.github.io/_posts/2022-06-06-hierarhical-deterministic-wallet-concepts.md

 tags: [sticky]
 ---

-Crypto wallet account works as the main and only(mostly) access identity for user of blockchains, that means each user has to maintain a crypto wallet, normally holding a private key in it, or multiple sometimes.
+Crypto wallet account works as the main and only(mostly) access identity for users of blockchains, that means each user has to maintain a crypto wallet, normally holding a private key in it, or multiple sometimes.
 Private keys are normally random bytes with a strict size.
 So how to let users keep them easily and safely?
 And for Bitcoin, it's preferred to generate an account and throw it away after it's spent, next time to generate a new one.
 For centralized exchanges, the enterprise needs to keep a unique receiver address for each user & token.
 To cope with these troubles, some proposals came out with good ideas.

-Early days of Bitcoin, some wallet will generate a batch of standalone private keys and keep them in the wallet, it's the simplest way, but not propal to manage when scaling up.
+Early days of Bitcoin, some wallet will generate a batch of standalone private keys and keep them in the wallet, it's the simplest way, but not proper to manage when scaling up.
 Called as random or non-deterministic wallet.

 Some wallet adopted to generate a seed, and compute the seed with account index to generate the private key, sounds good, called as sequential deterministic wallet.